BTCL’s Tk 463Cr 5G Project: Huawei’s win marred by controversy

 The following day, the notification of award or work order was issued to Huawei.

-The meeting agenda should be issued to the board members for at least 72 hours unless emergency and when there is a purchase order, the evaluation report must be provided to the board member 72 hours before the meeting to understand what they are going to approve, according to BTCL officials, who spoke on the condition of anonymity for fear of reprisal.
+The meeting agenda should be issued to the board members at least 72 hours in advance unless the meeting is called on an emergency basis.
+And if there is a purchase order, the evaluation report must be provided to the board members 72 hours in advance to understand what they are going to approve, according to several BTCL officials, who spoke on the condition of anonymity for fear of reprisal.

 It is very unusual to present the final report for a tender to the board that got the green light from the evaluation committee just a day earlier, said a former official of the BTCL who was involved in different tender processes.

-Usually, the whole process takes a minimum of 3 to 4 days.

-"It is very surprising that the board has passed it and the notification of the award was issued the next day of the board meeting.
-It seems staged awarding of an important project to a specific company," he said.
+"It is very surprising that the board has passed it and the notification of the award was issued the next day of the meeting.
+This seems like a staged awarding of an important project to a specific company," he said.

-Md Anwar Hossain, managing director (current charge) of BTCL, cannot be reached for comment.
-Md Monjir Ahmed, declined to comment.
+Md Anwar Hossain, managing director (current charge) of BTCL, could not be reached for comment.
+Project director Ahmed declined to comment.

-AKM Habibur Rahman, managing director of Teletalk and chairperson of the technical evolution committee of the tender, said they had followed all the public procurement rules in evaluating the financial offers.
+AKM Habibur Rahman, managing director of Teletalk and chairperson of the tender evaluation committee, said they had followed all the public procurement rules in evaluating the financial offers.

 Comments